Pattern Matching - C# Guide

 This change demonstrates a few important points about the new syntax.
 First,

-block is executed when any of those labels is true
+block is executed when any of those labels is true.
+In this instance,

 method returns the constant 0.